Hala-elmikkawy22/python-exercises/README.md

 - find the largest number in the list
 - a function to check if the number is odd or even
 - Create a module and use it
-- data structure ( list , tuble, dictionary and sets)
+- data structure ( lists, tuples, dictionaries, and sets)

 ## 🎯 Purpose
 - Revise Python fundamentals